ghibbster/syllabus/KLEE_testing.md

-Read more on the feature of KLEE at: http://klee.github.io/docs/.
+Read more on the features of KLEE at: http://klee.github.io/docs/.
 Happy bug hunting.

 https://feliam.wordpress.com/2010/10/07/the-symbolic-maze/ is also well-worth checking out.